Peksal1/supernaut-stripe-task/README.md

 - `updated` events require the subscription to already exist and match the `customer_id`.
 - `deleted` events also require the subscription to exist.
 - Clear JSON responses make it easy to debug using Postman or in tests.

+## 🔍 Assumptions & Design Considerations

+- **Single source of truth:** Stripe webhook events are treated as the definitive source of subscription status.
+The backend does not query Stripe APIs but relies solely on incoming events.
+- **Idempotency:** Duplicate `created` events for the same subscription ID are rejected to prevent data corruption.
+- **Customer ID verification:** Updates that attempt to change the `customer_id` for an existing subscription are rejected to ensure data integrity.
+- **Synchronous database operations:** Using `better-sqlite3` for simplicity and speed, with synchronous queries.
+- **No authentication:** This mock backend is open and designed for local testing.
+In production, webhook endpoints should verify signatures and protect against unauthorized access.
+- **Limited event types:** Only subscription lifecycle events are handled.
+Other Stripe event types (e.g., invoices, payments) are out of scope.
+- **Simple schema:** The subscription data model stores only essential fields to keep the mock minimalistic.
+- **Error handling:** The service returns structured errors to help with debugging during integration or testing.
+- **API extension:** The backend exposes endpoints to list all subscriptions and fetch by subscription ID, useful for manual verification or UI integration.
+- **No retry logic:** Webhook event retries or failures should be handled by the caller (Stripe) as per their system.
+This service assumes well-formed incoming requests.
+- **No timezone conversions:** Timestamps are stored and returned as Unix epoch integers.

+---

 ## 🛠 Database